Robert Stroud: Legacy

 Stroud is considered to be one of the most notorious criminals in American history.
 Robert Niemi states that Stroud had a "superior intellect," and became a "first-rate ornithologist and author," but was an "extremely dangerous and menacing psychopath, disliked and distrusted by his jailers and fellow inmates."

-However, by his last years, Stroud's behavior had improved and he was viewed more favorably; Judge Becker considered Stroud to be modest, no longer a danger to society, and as having a genuine love for birds.
+However, by his last years, Stroud's behavior had markedly improved and he was viewed more favorably; Judge Becker considered Stroud to be modest, no longer a danger to society, and as having a genuine love for birds.
 Given his level of notoriety, the crimes he committed were unremarkable, especially as the assaults he committed had a clear cause.
 Carl Sifakais considers Stroud to have been a "brilliant self-taught expert on birds, and possibly the best-known example of self-improvement and rehabilitation in the U.S. prison system."

 Because of Stroud's contributions to the field of ornithology, he gained a large following of thousands of bird breeders and poultry raisers who demanded his release, and for many years a "Committee to Release Robert F. Stroud" campaigned to have Stroud released from prison.
 However, because Stroud had killed a federal officer, his punishment in solitary confinement remained intact.
 In 1963, Richard M. English, a young lawyer who had campaigned for John F. Kennedy in California, took to the cause of securing Stroud's release.
 He met with former President Harry S. Truman to enlist support, but Truman declined.
-He also met with senior Kennedy-administration officials who were studying the subject.
+He also met with senior Kennedy administration officials who were studying the subject.